rpominov/fun-task/README.md

 }
 ```

-Computation from Task API perspective is just a function that accepts two callbacks.
+From Task API perspective computation is just a function that accepts two callbacks.
 It should call one of those callbacks after completion with the final result.
 Also a computation may return a function with cancelation logic or it can return `undefined`
 if particular computation has no cancelation logic.